-If some Jews survived the deportation to Treblinka, Belzec, and Sobibor does this mean they were not death camps but transit camps?
+If some Jews survived their deportation to Treblinka, Belzec, and Sobibor, does this mean they were transit camps, not death camps?

 Holocaust deniers claim:

 A handful of Western European Jews survived their deportation to Sobibor.
 If the Operation Reinhard camps were “death camps,” there should have been no survivors at all.
 The Sobibor camp—and by extension Belzec and Treblinka (also Operation Reinhard camps)—must not have been a death camp, but a transit camp.